Singapore Personalised Employment Pass (PEP) Guide

 Am I Eligible for Personalised Employment Pass?

-The PEP is meant for top management and professionals, and the eligibility depends on the previous monthly salary draws.
+The PEP specifically targets top management and professionals, and eligibility depends on the applicant’s previous monthly salary draws.

 To be eligible for a PEP, you will need to be either:

-• An existing Employment Pass who earns at least a fixed monthly salary of SG$12,000
+• An existing Employment Pass holder qualifies for the PEP if they currently earn a fixed monthly salary of at least SG$ 12,000.

-• An overseas-based foreign professional with a last drawn monthly salary of at least SG$18,000.
-This last drawn salary should be within the past 6 months in order to apply.
+• An overseas-based foreign professional can apply if they have a last drawn monthly salary of at least SG$ 18,000.
+However, they must have earned this salary within the past 6 months to qualify for the application.

 Other criteria include:

-• You must not be a freelancer who intends to work without any direct Singapore employers
+• In addition, to qualify for the PEP, you cannot be a freelancer intending to work without any direct Singapore employers.

-• You must not be a share-holding sole proprietors, partners, or directors of any companies registered with ACRA
+• Additionally, to qualify for the PEP, you cannot be a share-holding sole proprietor, partner, or director of any companies registered with ACRA.

 Documents Required for Personalised Employment Pass (PEP) Application